HalaJendeya/academia/README.md

 ## Project Overview

 Academia is a mobile application that supports academic organization for university students.
-It aims to reduce the fragmentation caused by using multiple separate tools such as Moodle, calendar apps, notes apps, messaging groups, and task managers.
+It aims to reduce the fragmentation caused by using multiple separate tools such as Moodle, calendar applications, notes applications, messaging groups, and task managers.

 The current version of Academia has evolved into a multi-role academic platform serving three authenticated user roles: